HackerJ-Creator/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/eeprom/eeprom.md

 ## EEPROM

 Electronically erasable programmable read-only memory (EEPROM) is a memory that can be used to store data that can be retrieved after power loss.
+The Renesas **RA4M1** MCU implements high-endurance **data-flash** memory which is different from the tradition byte-erasable EEPROM in that erase operates on a page.
+In order to write to the data-flash, the targeted memory area must be in the erased state and as such a write to a previously written memory location will require an erase operation on the entire page.
+While a write operation is relatively fast, the erase operation is quite slow.
 This memory can be effective to use during run-time to log data that can be used to re-initialize whenever a system comes back online.

-The Arduino Uno R4 Minima has 8 kB of EEPROM.
+The Arduino Uno R4 Minima has 8 kB of EEPROM, implemented as eight 1KB pages.

 When writing to the EEPROM memory, we specify two parameters: the **address** and **value**.
 Each byte can hold a value between 0-255.